-Despite holding positions of Professor of Investment and Professor of Corporate Finance, I concluded that academic life was not nearly as much fun (nor as intellectually stimulating) as making money in the financial markets.
-I now spend most of my time running my equity portfolio from an office in the heart of rural Leicestershire, far from the noise of the City.
-I also do a little writing.
+Despite holding positions of Professor of Investment I concluded that academic life was not nearly as much fun (nor as intellectually stimulating) as making money in the financial markets.
+I now spend my time running equity portfolios for myself and for clients from an office in the heart of rural Leicestershire, far from the noise of the City.

 We often hear that out-performing the market is impossible, that most fund managers don’t beat the index or even that a chimpanzee can pick stocks better than professionals.
 So, that raises the question, how come some individuals, by adopting sound methods, do beat the stock market in a consistent way?